IgnisDa/ryot/docs/content/integrations.md

 1. Obtain your Radarr API key by going to the Radarr general settings page.
 2. Fill the inputs in the integration settings page with the correct details.

+### Sonarr

+Automatically add shows in the selected collections to Sonarr.

+1. Obtain your Sonarr API key by going to the Sonarr general settings page.
+2. Fill the inputs in the integration settings page with the correct details.

 ## Sink integrations

 All webhook URLs follow this format: